tasmota/docs/docs/Bluetooth_old.md

     <td class="tg-lboi">passive for all entities,  set clock and unit, no alarm functions, very frequent data sending</td>
   </tr>
 </table>
-passive: data is received via BLE advertisments
+passive: data is received via BLE advertisements
 active: data is received via bidrectional connection to the sensor

 #### Devices with payload encryption